Tampines hawker food

 Tel: 6787 4255

 Aside from a generous serving of prawns and fishcakes per bowl, Shun Shun’s Prawn Noodles’ namesake dish boasts a rich broth, priced at $4.
 A large portion of fried shallots also adds fragrance to the dish.
 If you prefer it to be a lil’ spicier, add $0.50 to get the dry version.

 Address: 824 Tampines Street 81, #01-38, Singapore 520824

 16. Teo Kee Mushroom Minced Pork Noodle

 Image credit: @keong8302

-Their Mushroom Minced Meat Noodles ($3) is a lighter breakfast option, coming with minced pork and braised shiitake mushrooms paired with a light sauce.
+Their Mushroom Minced Meat Noodles (from $3) is a lighter breakfast option, served with minced pork and braised shiitake mushrooms in a light sauce.

 Address: 137 Tampines Street 11, Tampines Round Market and Food Centre, #01-05, Singapore 522137